Towards Carrollian quantization: renormalization of Carrollian electrodynamics: Quantum field description of sCED

 is the renormalization coefficient and evidently depends on the the gauge fixing parameter $\xi$.
 The procedure of absorbing the UV divergent terms is not unique in quantum field theory.
 It is instructive to note here that in the absence of counter terms, the role of the correction (\ref{eqn:phicorr3}) is to shift the mass $m$ (appearing in the Lagrangian) to the physical (renormalized) mass $m_{ {\text{phy}}}$.
 Physically, this is interpreted as- mass $m$ is infinite and it takes infinite shift to bring it down to $m_{ {\text{phy}}}$ i.e, devoid of the counter term, the mass renormalization condition using (\ref{eqn:renorcondmass}) is given by,

 which implies

 where $f$ is given by (\ref{eqn:call}).
 However, an interesting thing to note here is that $m_{ {\text{phy}}}$ is heavily gauged.
 For any physical theory, $m^2_{ {\text{phy}}}$ should remain independent of the gauge fixing parameter.
 A similar calculation when carried out for the coupling leads to the same arguments.
 This invalidates the conventional arguments of gauge independence of mass and coupling.
 For any physical theory, the physical observables such as mass or coupling should not depend upon the choice of gauge parameter $\xi$.
 For example, in Lorentzian QED, it does not matter whether we work in the Feynman gauge $(\xi =1)$ or Landau gauge $(\xi =0)$, the coupling of the theory which is t\^{e}te-\`a-t\^{e}te related to the fine structure constant remains independent of the gauge choice.\\[5pt] The occurrence of $\xi$ in the renormalization coefficients $(\delta m^2, G)$ renders an ambiguity in the definitions of mass and coupling strength.
 However, this ambiguity is not new in the quantum field theory arena.
 As a matter of fact, such behaviour has been observed in Lorentz's invariant quantum field theories as well.
 For example, in the massive Schwinger model in $(1+1)$ dimensions, the presence of mass shell singularities is known to invalidate the standard requirement for gauge independence of renormalized mass \cite{Das:2012qz}\cite{Das:2013vua}.
-In the case of the Schwinger model, these ambiguities are resolved by using Nielsen identities which requires one to formulate the Lagrangian in `physical' gauge\footnotemark\; \cite{Das:2012qz} \cite{Das:2013iha}.
+In the case of the Schwinger model, these ambiguities are resolved by using Nielsen identities which requires one to formulate the Lagrangian in `physical' gauge\footnote{Physical gauge refers to a gauge choice where the unphysical degree of freedom such as Faddeev-Popov ghosts decouple from a theory.
+For example axial gauge and Coulomb gauge.
+An advantage of working in physical gauges is that IR divergences are often softer and neatly separated.}\; \cite{Das:2012qz} \cite{Das:2013iha}.
 Nielsen identities provide a useful way to construct a notion of gauge independent renormalized mass \cite{Nielsen:1975fs} \cite{Breckenridge:1994gs}.
 It should be noted that the pole structure of the propagator for sCED shares a massive similarity to the Schwinger model in $1+1$ dimensions.
 However, to resolve the issue of gauge dependence of mass in sCED, we first need to formulate the Lagrangian in a physical gauge.
 One shortcoming of working with physical gauges such as axial gauges is that it does not fix the gauge completely and thus leaves a residual gauge degree of freedom.
 However, as far as gauge invariant quantities are concerned, it shall not matter what gauge we work with.
 Obviously, mass and coupling strength are the physical observables in a theory and should thus remain independent of the gauge choice.
 With the aim of resolving these ambiguities, it shall be interesting to study the quantization of sCED in this framework.
 We plan to address this problem in detail in the future.\\